DieseKartoffel/Athos-Code-Generator/README.md

 # Athos-Code-Generator
-A Web page that allows users to create Graph descriptions for the Athos DSL dynamically.
+A Web page that allows users to create Graph descriptions for the Athos Domain Specific Programming Language dynamically.

-The Athos DSL aims to solve Vehicle Routing- and similar problems but relied on users to define the graph structure by writing detailed code manually.
+The Athos DSL allows to easily solve Vehicle Routing- and similar problems but relies on users to define the graph structure by writing detailed code manually.
 This tool allows the navigation on a world map and interacting with it allows to freely choose and automatically connect locations with each other.
 The resulting graph is represented in a matrix table and can be turned into an Athos syntax graph description with the click of the button.
 The code can then be used as a template for future work.

 ## Getting Started

-Visit http://athos.napier.ac.uk/generator to use this tool instantly.
+Visit http://athos.napier.ac.uk/generator to play with this tool.

 ### Run Locally